Sursock bronze: Cult of Jupiter Heliopolitanus

-During the Hellenistic period, (Note: After the death of Alexander the Great in 323 BC, the Diadochi (his generals, family members, and companions) divided and ruled various parts of his empire; this era became known as the Hellenistic period, marked by the spread of Greek culture and influence across the territories they controlled.
+During the Hellenistic period (c.
+332), (Note: After the death of Alexander the Great in 323 BC, the Diadochi (his generals, family members, and companions) divided and ruled various parts of his empire; this era became known as the Hellenistic period, marked by the spread of Greek culture and influence across the territories they controlled.
 Control of the Levant, a strategically significant region, was contested among the successors.
 The Seleucid Empire, led by Seleucus I Nicator, and the Ptolemaic Kingdom of Egypt, under Ptolemy I Soter, were primary rivals in this struggle.
 Following the pivotal Battle of Ipsus in 301 BCE, much of the Levant came under Seleucid rule.
 An early sanctuary existed in Baalbek well before the Macedonian conquest.
 During the Hellenistic period, it was placed under the authority of the tetrarchs of Chalcis ad Libanum, who also held the title of "high priest".) the cult of Baal-Hadad in Baalbek acquired a solar character.
 (Note: University of Nottingham scholar Andreas Kropp challenges the established notions of a solar syncretism of Jupiter Heliopolitanus, and his identification with the Semitic Hadad.
 He suggests that before the Hellenistic era, a local deity influenced the image of Heliopolitan Jupiter, but he does not specify the name of this deity.)
-The Hellenistic overlords likely conflated Baal-Hadad with their sun god Helios; Baal, a storm god often depicted brandishing a whip symbolizing lightning, shared this attribute with Helios, who wielded a whip to drive his sun chariot across the sky.
-This shared iconography likely led to the conflation of the two deities by the new Hellenistic overlords who also renamed the town Heliopolis.
-This name is often interpreted as evidence for the worship of a solar deity, a practice that likely emerged during the Ptolemaic administration of the region in the third century BC.
-The name Heliopolis, shared with the famous Egyptian city, was used by the priests of the Egyptian Heliopolis to misattribute the origins of the cult of Baalbek to their own traditions, as recounted by the Roman historian Macrobius (Saturnalia, early 5th century AD), who added to the myth by reporting that the cult statue of Jupiter Heliopolitanus in Baalbek originally came from Egypt.
-The British classical scholar and archaeologist Arthur Bernard Cook, the French archaeologist Henri Seyrig, and the Syrian priest and scholar Joseph N. Hajjar refuted the claim of the Egyptian origin of the cult, and of the statue of Jupiter Heliopolitanus, with Seyrig recognizing it as part of the syncretic tendencies of Macrobius, and Hajjar further attributing the mistake to Macrobius’s conflation of the Baalbek storm-god with the solar deity Helios.
+The Hellenistic overlords likely identified Baal-Hadad with their sun god Helios.
+Baal, a storm god often depicted brandishing a whip symbolizing lightning, shared this attribute with Helios, who wielded a whip to drive his sun chariot across the sky.
+The Hellenistic rulers renamed the town Heliopolis, a change likely resulting from the conflation of the two deities.
+The name Heliopolis is often interpreted as evidence for the worship of a solar deity, a practice that likely emerged during the Ptolemaic administration of the region in the third century BC.
+The name, shared with the famous Egyptian city, was used by the priests of the Egyptian Heliopolis to misattribute the origins of the cult of Baalbek to their own traditions, as recounted by the Roman historian Macrobius in his early fifth-century AD work Saturnalia, who added to the myth by reporting that the cult statue of Jupiter Heliopolitanus in Baalbek originally came from Egypt.
+The French archaeologist Henri Seyrig and the Syrian priest and scholar Joseph Hajjar refuted the claim of the Egyptian origin of the cult, and of the statue of Jupiter Heliopolitanus.
+Seyrig recognizing it as part of the syncretic tendencies of Macrobius, and Hajjar further attributed the mistake to Macrobius's conflation of the Baalbek storm-god with the solar deity Helios.